 My alternate recommendation is to wait to arrive.
-By arriving before the opening time, we spent fifty minutes in line, from arrival to admission.
 By 1 pm, no one was waiting in line and everyone arriving at that time was walking right up to get checked in.
-In hindsight, I wish we had waited, but you never know how an opening day is going to go.
+If your kids are old enough that there are no naptimes to contend with, an afternoon trip might be the way to go.

 The second feature is the lazy river.
-There are no tubes available at this time, but this didn’t stop anyone from enjoying being carried by the current.
-There is also a small whirlpool in the middle of the lazy river, and the whole river maintains the 3.5’ depth.
+Go ahead and float to your heart’s content!
+There is also a small whirlpool in the middle of the lazy river, and the water depth throughout is 3.5’ depth.

-Continuing over, the next attraction is the kiddie pool, starting at zero entry and going to 3’ at its deepest.
-The kiddie area has two small slides, interactive water tools, geysers, and a giant bucket that fills to spill and splash everyone below.
+Nearby is the kiddie pool, starting at zero entry and going to 3’ at its deepest.
+The kiddie area has two small slides, interactive water features, geysers, and a giant bucket that fills to spill and splash everyone below.

-The final water attraction is the wave pool, which is one of only four in the state!
+The final water attraction is the wave pool, which is one of only a handful in the state!
 The wave pool starts at zero entry with tiny geysers for littles to enjoy, and goes to a maximum depth of 5’.
-It was so much fun for kids of all ages, since they can choose the area they are comfortable with the wave heights.
+It was so much fun for kids of all ages since they can choose the area they are comfortable with the wave heights.

-There is a very reasonably priced concession stand, if you plan to make a whole day of it here.
+The waterpark offers a very reasonably priced concession stand selling nachos, pizza, ice cream, and other favorites.
 Restrooms, showers, changing tables, and water fountains are located directly across from the kiddie pool area.
-The waterpark is open now through September 7, 2020.
-The waterpark is located in Lebanon Memorial Park, which also contains a playground and covered picnic tables, as well as a basketball, volleyball, and tennis court, if you are looking to stay and play!
+The waterpark is located in Lebanon Memorial Park, which includes a playground and covered picnic tables, as well as a basketball, volleyball, and tennis court if you are looking to stay and play!

 Things to Know Before You Go

-No outside food, drink, or coolers are allowed (Sippy cups and refillable plastic bottles are allowed.
+No outside food, drink, or coolers are allowed, with the exception of sippy cups and refillable plastic bottles.
 Fountain drinks at the concession stand do not offer lids.
-Straws are available upon request.)
+Straws are available upon request.

 Hours of Operation